 Software Composition Analysis (SCA):

 Software composition analysis detects and manages potential security vulnerabilities and licensing issues across the open-source and third-party libraries chain.
-The SCA tool scans code, analyzing the software components that form an application, identifying and managing any vulnerabilities detected.
+Software Composition Analysis tools scan code, analyse the software components that form an application, identify and manage any vulnerabilities detected.

 This information is used to create a software bill of materials (SBOM) – a detailed inventory of an application’s dependencies.
 The SBOM is compared against databases of common vulnerabilities and exposures (CVEs), after which threats can be scored and prioritized based on the organization’s needs.